Push Back Against Johnson Amendment Misinformation

 New Mexico Government Spending, Tax Showdown

-determine whether Republican Governor Martinez acted constitutionally when she line-item vetoed certain portions of the budget.
+Republican Governor Martinez acted constitutionally when she line-item vetoed certain portions of the budget.
 In a related development, the Governor has called a special session of the Legislature starting May 24 to find a resolution of the showdown and balance the budget.
 The Governor’s tax reform proposals to close tax loopholes will be on the agenda.
 Nonprofits are gearing up to fight one provision that would partially repeal the nonprofit exemption from gross receipt taxes.
-A separate section of the
+A separate section of the Governor’s bill would

 Oklahoma Advocacy Averts a Cap on Charitable Deductions